modernweb-dev/web/docs/docs/test-runner/testing-in-a-ci.md

 ## Playwright

 If you want to use `@web/test-runner-playwright` in a CI environment you need to ensure the necessary native libraries are installed.

+For the modern web repositories, we run our tests using Github Actions with the [Github Actions plugin](https://github.com/microsoft/playwright-github-action).

-Check the [official documentation](https://playwright.dev/#version=master&path=docs%2Fci.md&q=) for more information.
+Check the [official documentation](https://playwright.dev/#version=master&path=docs%2Fci.md&q=) for more information on different CI environments.